clblamires/ninesjournal/_posts/2020-02-18-messages-visions-and-fish.md

 Ophinia excused herself and left, heading straight for the temple.

 “You mentioned that Il was looking for Zedeki,” said Zedeki.
-“That’s… that’s me.”
+“That’s... that’s me.”

 “*Sav*!” said Soveliss.
 “He wasn’t sure you were alive.
 If you go looking for him, go north.
 I met him near the Asiria Passage.”